Sacred Touch Healing For Women.

 ARIEAL VIEW OF THE OCEAN, WAVES CRASHING AT THE SHORES

-“IN LITERAL SENSE ROH TRANSTALTE’S TO CRY, TO LET GO TO RELEASE.”
+“IN LITERAL SENSE ROH TRANSLATE’S TO CRY, TO LET GO TO RELEASE.”

 "Roh" is also a given name of Sanskrit origin, sometimes spelled Ro, or Lho, derived from the male given name Rohit, meaning "rising sun" or "red horizon".